Martina Navratilova has faced a barrage of criticism for her claim that trans athletes are ‘cheats’.

 “I have interviewed dozens of transgender and gender-diverse people for my historical research and many of them say their lives reached a choice: either transition or suicide,” he writes.

-Doctor Riseman points to statistics from the National LGBTI Health Alliance which reveal that over 40 percent of transgender Australians over 18 years old have experienced suicidal ideation or self-harm.
+For example, statistics from the National LGBTI Health Alliance reveal 40 percent of transgender Australians over-18 have experienced suicidal ideation or self-harm.

 His article continues:

-“Transgender Australians are more than 11 times more likely to attempt suicide than the general population,” he continues.
+“Transgender Australians are more than 11 times more likely to attempt suicide than the general population.